-Today, I’m sharing a bourbon guide for all your cocktail-making this month.
-As I mentioned on Friday, I’m going to try focusing most of my Friday Night Delights cocktail posts each month on one spirit at a time.
+Today, I’m sharing a guide to bourbon for all your cocktail-making this month.
+Over the next few months, I’m going to focus most of my cocktail posts each month on one spirit at a time.

 OK, ready to talk bourbon?
 Let’s get right into it!

 Bourbon is well-known for being made in Kentucky, but it may be distilled anywhere in the United States where it is legal to distill spirits.
 Bourbon is seeing a big boom in the expansion of craft distilleries.

-The United States and Canadian laws regulate that any product labeled ‘bourbon’ must be made in the U.S. Bourbon is made from 51 percent corn.
+Specifically, bourbon must be made with 51 percent corn.
 The other 49 percent is a grain mixture known as the ‘mash bill,’ usually a combination of barley, rye and wheat.
 Bourbon must be aged in new, charred oak barrels and bottled at 80 proof or more, which means it is 40 percent alcohol by volume.

 If a bottle is labeled ‘single-barrel,’ the bourbon has been bottled from just one barrel, so it’s very pure and therefore rare and more expensive.
 If it’s labeled ‘small-batch,’ the bourbon was bottled from a few select barrels.
 If it has neither label, lots of barrels were combined to make it.

 Bourbon has no aging requirements, whereas straight bourbon must be distilled for at least two years.
 Some bourbons have age statements on the bottles, which tell you the age of the youngest bourbon in the bottle.

-What it tastes like: It depends on the brand, but bourbon can taste dark, fruity, woody, spicy or floral.
+It depends on the brand, but bourbon can taste dark, fruity, woody, spicy or floral.
 It can also nod to citrus, toffee, caramel, chocolate, coffee or vanilla flavors.

-How to drink it: Smell it first.
+Smell it first.
 Pour it into the glass, then take a whiff.
 Swirl it around as you take a second sniff.
 Then take a sip.
 This allows your taste buds to adjust slightly before you take in this flavorful spirit.

 Bourbon can be served neat (without any mixers or ice), diluted with water, on the rocks (over ice cubes) or mixed with soda and in cocktails.
 Bourbon is also used in cooking.
 (I love it in pumpkin pie at Thanksgiving!)

-National Bourbon Day: June 14
+National Bourbon Day is June 14.

 - How to Really Drink Bourbon // Esquire